Hyssopus officinalis: Harvest

 Under optimal weather conditions, herb hyssop is harvested twice yearly, once at the end of spring and once more at the beginning of autumn.
-The plants are preferably harvested when flowering in order to collect the flowering tips.
+The plants are preferably harvested when flowering, to collect the flowering tips.

-Once the stalks are cut, they are collected and dried either stacked on pallets to allow for draining or hung to dry.
+Once the stalks are cut, they are collected and dried, either stacked on pallets to allow for draining or hung to dry.
 The actual drying process takes place in a cool, dry, well-ventilated area, where the materials are mixed several times to ensure even drying.
 Drying herbs are kept from exposure to the sun to prevent discoloration and oxidation.
 The drying process takes approximately six days in its entirety.
 Once dried, the leaves are removed and both components, leaves and flowers, are chopped finely.
 The final dried product weighs a third of the initial fresh weight and can be stored for up to 18 months.

 Essential oil

 The essential oil includes the chemicals thujone and phenol, which give it antiseptic properties.
 Its high concentrations of thujone and chemicals that stimulate the central nervous system, including pinocamphone and cineole, can provoke epileptic reactions.
 The oil of hyssop can cause seizures and even low doses (2–3 drops) can cause convulsions in children.